fguillen/fantasy/README.md

 Easy to configure 3 basic game states:

-- Initial screen
+- Game presentation scene
-- Game
+- Game game scene
-- Game over screen
+- Game end scene
+- Other scenes, like levels or such (TODO)

 Each state should be independent and unique Actors and other elements can be created and configured for each state